 How to Create Latitude Longitude Converter in Excel (2 Examples)

-In the following dataset, we have some latitude and longitude values of some random places.
-In the following two examples, we will show the process of converting DMS to Decimal and Decimal to DMS.
+In the following two examples, we’ll use the sample dataset below to show the process of converting DMS to Decimal and Decimal to DMS.

 excel latitude longitude converter

-Here, we have the latitudes and longitudes in DMS format, and so we will convert them into decimal values to create an Excel latitude-longitude converter.
+The latitudes and longitudes are in DMS format.
+We will convert them into decimal values to create an Excel latitude-longitude converter.

 Convert Latitude Longitude Degree, Minute, and Second to Decimal Values for making Excel latitude longitude converter